-- 1. Check for local repo version customized in /var/lib/ambari-server/resources/stacks/HDPLocal. - 2.
-Check for the repo version used when creating the cluster, in repos/repoinfo.xml. - 3.
-If local repo version is NOT the same as the NON-LOCAL repo version: Note the os, version, repoid and baseurl, found in repos/repoinfo.xml.
+- Check for local repository version customized in /var/lib/ambari-server/ resources/stacks/HDPLocal. - 2.
+Check for the repository version used when creating the cluster, in repos/repoinfo.xml. - 3.
+If local repository version is NOT the same as the NON-LOCAL repository version: Note the os, version, repoid and baseurl, found in repos/repoinfo.xml.